onmikula/phyloeda/README.md

 # phyloeda
-An R package for exploratory analyses of phylogenetic / phylogeographic data.
+R package for exploratory analyses of phylogenetic and phylogeographic data.

+Currently, it is focused on molecular barcode sequences and single nucleotide polymorphism (SNP) data.

 **Installation:**